Urea cream

 • Apply urea cream in a downward motion, in the direction of hair growth and gently massage into your skin.
 Avoid rubbing.

-• Do not put your hands into the pot, tub or jar of cream when removing for use.
+• Don't put your hands into the pot, tub or jar of cream when removing for use.
 This will contaminate the cream.
 Instead, use a clean spoon or spatula to scoop out the required amount of cream and place onto a clean plate or paper towel.
 Some people put the cream in a clean pump bottle to reduce contamination.

 Read more about medicines and side effects and reporting a reaction you think might be a side effect.